How To Avoid Blowing Your Wedding Budget

 Planning a wedding involves making several decisions and with all the items you can opt into, it’s easy to start saying yes to everything.
 Should you have a destination wedding or stay local?
 Separate or same venue for the ceremony and reception?
 Live music or a DJ?
 Seated dinner or buffet?
 The list can be daunting and seem endless.

 It’s important you and your partner take the time to discuss what your must-haves are for your wedding.
-This will ensure you invest more in the things that really matter instead of getting carried away only to have to compromise on everything.
+This will ensure you invest more in the things that really matter instead of getting carried away only to have to compromise on what matters most.

 Create Your Guest List

-Be selective with who you choose to invite because your guest list impacts many areas of your wedding budget – such as venue, food, save the dates, favors, invitations, etc.
+Be selective with who you choose to invite because your guest list impacts many areas of your wedding budget – such as venue, food, favors, invitations, etc.

 If your preliminary list is too long, think about making some modifications.
 Reducing your guest list by just 10 guests can save you hundreds of dollars.
 Once you’ve established a count, stick to it!